|

 hacker) to circumvent standard application security.
 May be used in

-tools, or in a derogatory sense to ridicule an application that
+or in a critical sense to describe an application that fails to secure

-fails to secure the perimeter of the software from unauthorized
+the perimeter of the software from unauthorized access.

 Backbone -